 What Is Federal Taxable Income?

-Federal taxable income is income that is subject to tax after all allowable adjustments, like deductions and credits, are subtracted from your gross income.
+Taxable income definition is income that is subject to tax after all allowable adjustments, like deductions and credits, are subtracted from your gross income.
 While the IRS refers to this income as your AGI, or Adjusted Gross Income, it is colloquially known as taxable income.
 So, to determine taxable income, what you’re really looking to do is determine your AGI.

 Calculating Your AGI Using a Pay Stub